Theresa Elizabeth Mary Herbert1

 Sir Charles Palmer, 1st Bt., 1893 1

-He gained the rank of Honorary Colonel in the service of the First Durham Royal Engineer Volunteers and Submarine Mining Volunteer Royal Engineers.2 He was decorated with the award of the Royal Naval Volunteer Reserve Officers' Decoration (V.D.).2 He was founder of Palmer Shipbuilding.2 He was director of the Suez Canal Company.2 He held the office of Justice of the Peace (J.P.).2 He held the office of Deputy Lieutenant (D.L.) of County Durham and North Riding of Yorkshire.2 He held the office of Member of Parliament (M.P.) for North Durham between 1874 and 1875.2 He held the office of Mayor of Jarrow in 1875.2 He held the office of Member of Parliament (M.P.) for Jarrow between 1885 and 1907.2 He was created 1st Baronet Palmer, of Grinkle Park, co.
-York and of Newcastle-under-Tyne [U.K.] on 31 August 1886.2 He held the office of Mayor of Jarrow between 1902 and 1903.2 He was invested as a Commander, Order Saints Maurice and Lazarus at Italy.2
+He gained the rank of Honorary Colonel in the First Durham Royal Engineer Volunteers and Submarine Mining Volunteer Royal Engineers.2 He was awarded the Royal Naval Volunteer Reserve Officers' Decoration (V.D.)2 He was director of the Suez Canal Company.2 He and George Palmer were co-founder of Palmer's Shipbuilding & Iron Company in 1852.4 He held the office of Justice of the Peace (J.P.)2 He held the office of Deputy Lieutenant (D.L.) of County Durham and North Riding of Yorkshire.2 He held the office of Member of Parliament (M.P.) for North Durham between 1874 and 1875.2 He held the office of Mayor of Jarrow in 1875.2 He held the office of Member of Parliament (M.P.) for Jarrow between 1885 and 1907.2 He was created 1st Baronet Palmer, of Grinkle Park, co.
+York and of Newcastle-under-Tyne [U.K.] on 31 August 1886.2 He held the office of Mayor of Jarrow between 1902 and 1903.2 He was appointed Commander, Order Saints Maurice and Lazarus at Italy.2

 Children of Sir Charles Mark Palmer, 1st Bt. and Jane Robson